ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 To create a new custom CMOR table you need to follow these
 guidelines:

-- Provide information about the SOURCE (for all observations and reanalysis it was decided by the ESMValTool development team that this is set to ``CMIP5``;
-  it basically describes the framework in which the individual variables are associated with realms; it might not be necessary to provide this information here, but before we know for sure that we can leave it out, please just provide it);
 - Provide the ``variable_entry``;
 - Provide the ``modeling_realm``;
 - Provide the variable attributes, but leave `standard_name` blank.